jinlab-washu/HapMap-BenchmarkSet-Manuscript/README.md

 ## Short and Long Read Simulation

-This repository denotes code used for generating short- and long-read sequencing data that were used in subsequent truth set validation steps.
+This repository denotes code used for generating short- and long-read sequencing data that were used in subsequent benchmark set validation steps.

 ## Alignment Based Validation

-This repository goes over the methodology for validating the SNVs, Indels, and SVs within our somatic variant truthset using an alignment based approach.
+This repository goes over the methodology for validating the SNVs, Indels, and SVs within our somatic variant benchmarkset using an alignment based approach.
 See READMEs in subdirectories for more information.

 ## Assembly Based Validation